October 29, 2019 Chess No Comments on These Successful Creatives Experienced Rejection Too

 One unbelievable comeback story is that of Apple co-founder Steve Jobs.
 His story starts together with Steve Wozniak when they co-founded Apple Computer in 1976.
 Initially, Wozniak and Jobs planned to democratize computers by making them smaller in size and a little bit friendlier to the common user.
 Even after being demoted from Macintosh, Jobs was reinstated as Apple’s CEO in 1997.

 The author we all know and love for the Harry Potter phenomenon got her other novel, The Cuckoo’s Calling, rejected by multiple publishing companies under her pseudonym, Robert Galbraith.
 One company even recommended for the acclaimed writer to take a writing course as if she needed one.
 To work as inspiration, J.K.
-Rowling shared 2 rejection letters through her Twitter account.
+Rowling shared two rejection letters on her Twitter account.

 Before his 44 published, best-selling books, Theodore Geisel, or Dr. Seuss as we know him, experienced rejection around 27 times for “And to Think That I Saw It on Mulberry Street’.